 Your small cloakroom deserves the best.
 That’s a given.
 So why would this not apply to colour scheme?
 Choosing a successful palette for your wall space can actually work wonders.
 From the wallpaper to the storage units, even down to the mirror vanity; if you decide which colours you want to use from the outset, your life will be a whole lot easier.

 There’s no reason why planning a cloakroom colour scheme shouldn’t be as important as that of a kitchen – it’s ideal to find a theme that’s a reflection of your personal style and gives all the appeal.
 Are you a fan of warm tones, wooden panelling and finishes, or even a host of mosaics?
 Whatever you choose, your solutions need to accent the rest of your home with harmony, whilst coming in prices that are in line with your budget.

 Some schemes can give the illusion of a larger space – this is advice we would recommend for those that have a smaller, awkward-shaped bathroom.
-It’s important to give your bathroom your own personal touch, but also to ensure that all fittings are suited to purpose.
+It’s important to give your bathroom your own personal touch, but also to ensure that all fittings are suited to their purpose.

 From toilets to basins, back to the mirror again – make sure that colour schemes work with the space and not against it.
 Opt for layouts that give an illusion that there’s more space on offer than meets the eye.

 Be Smart with Storage